Beginners Guide to Food in Japan for first time visitors

 Tempura can be served as an appetizer, side dish or as a stand-alone entrée.
 It’s typically made with prawns and/or vegetables, like yams, sweet potato, butternut squash, eggplant and green beans.

 Many Japanese restaurants have plastic replicas of the dishes on display at the front or entrance to the restaurant.
 This makes it easy to visualize the menu and decide what you want to order before sitting down at a table.
 It’s very convenient when traveling with kids.

-Udon is another popular Japanese dish that is an easy introduction to Japanese food.
+Udon is a popular Japanese dish that’s an easy introduction to Japanese food for tourists.
 It can be served a number of different ways, with a variety of ingredients, but it is most commonly served in noodle soups.

 Pictured above is a delicious beef udon noodle soup that we enjoyed in Kyoto, Japan.

 I like the simplicity of udon noodle soup.
 The flavourful savoury bowls are loaded with soft thick noodles, sliced chicken or beef, fresh vegetables and a variety of garnishes like green onion, sesame seeds, roasted seaweed slices, nora and dried garlic.

 The most common udon noodle soups are Kitsune Udon, Tempura Udon (pictured above, in the backdrop) and Chikara Udon (topped with grilled mochi rice cakes).